chrisl8/ArloBot/README.md

 `~/catkin_ws/src/ArloBot/scripts/PropellerSerialTest.sh`
 ![Alt text](/screenshots/PropellerSerialTest.png "Serial Test Program")

-* An python curses based serial communications test program allows testing of ALL Propeller board functions over serial with zero use of ROS to more easily ensure the hardware is working before starting ROS.
+* A Python Curses based serial communications test program allows testing of ALL Propeller board functions over serial with zero use of ROS to more easily ensure the hardware is working before starting ROS.

 # Build a Robot! #
 First you need to build a robot!